jxqu3/gob/README.md

     Example:
     gob --os=linux --arch=amd64 --out=linux_amd64 main.go
 ```

+Note: use --light AFTER --ldflags, else it won't be affected.

 If you just wanna build your project to the default platform, you can just do this:
 `gob`
 This  will execute `go build .` under the hood.